-“I’d like to face forward and drink in the view… You know, before I’m cooped up in a flying can of sardine hurtling through the sky at three hundred fifty kilometers per hour.”
-Brilliant, convincing, and truthful, if I do say so myself.
+“I’d like to face forward and drink in the view.
+You know, before I’m cooped up in a flying can of sardines hurtling through the sky at three hundred fifty kilometers per hour.”
+Brilliant, convincing, and somewhat truthful, if I do say so myself.

 “This should be interesting,” Leo mutters into his mug, and Yann’s green eyes widen behind his lenses.

 “Sure,” Magali says, talking over him while trying to wiggle out from under his arm, but Zac keeps her firmly by his side, effectively putting a stop to her efforts.

 “You’re not going anywhere,” he says to her.
 “Don’t mind him.
 It’s just his caffeine withdrawal symptoms talking.
 Besides, his eyes are always glued to a screen anyway, so he can’t possibly miss any view.”

 Well, shit.
 He has a point.
 My eyes beseech Magali in a last-ditch effort.

 “But look at those sad puppy eyes,” Magali says, her head darting between the two of us.
 I knew she’d bite.
 She’s my new favorite person.

 Zac shoots me a glare all Theo-like over Magali’s head.
 Ask me if I care, I’m ready to beg if I have to.
 I stare, unflinching.